-The mutation that causes APL is caused by a translocation between chromosomes 15 and 17, abbreviated t(15;17).
+APL is due to a translocation between chromosome 15 and chromosome 17, abbreviated t(15:17), in a myeloid stem cell that is developing in the bone marrow.
 A translocation is a genetic change in which a piece of one chromosome breaks off and attaches to another chromosome.
-In APL, an abnormal "fusion gene" called PML/RARa forms as a result of the translocation.
-This mutated gene leads to the production of a protein that causes blood cells to stop developing and stay in the promyelocytic stage.
-These promyelocytes multiply abnormally, unable to develop into mature white blood cells.
+An abnormal fusion gene called PML::RARa forms as a result of the translocation.
+A diagnosis of APL depends upon confirmation of t(15;17) in the patient's AML cells.